jessica-mitchell/nest-simulator/doc/htmldoc/synapses/synapse_dynamics.rst

 - the dynamics of synaptic weights (aka synaptic plasticity), as well as
 - their across-trial variability  (aka synaptic stochasticity).

+This page focuses on the postsynaptic response dynamics.
+Please visit :ref:`types_synapses` for plasticity and stochasticity in NEST.

 Postsynaptic response to a single presynaptic spike
 ---------------------------------------------------